Enjoy your time passing through Charles de Gaulle at some of the best Paris CDG airport lounges on offer.

 The spa is one of the defining features of La Première lounge, with a complimentary 30-minute treatment for those who book in advance.
 Many additional treatments are available for an extra charge.
 Private showers can also be booked in advance with free luxury bath and beauty products.

 With access to some of the best lounges in the world, any trip to France is made better with access to Paris CDG airport lounges.
-But don’t let the luxury stop there – book a Blacklane premium car service to get where you’re going in style.
+But don’t let the luxury stop there – book a Blacklane premium airport transfer for Charles de Gaulle (CDG) to get where you’re going in style.